 Baker later said that Kravchuk's pledge was reassuring.
-But if the other nuclear-armed former Soviet republics maintain their forces, Ukraine might be tempted not to disarm.
-Yet Russia, the only possible threat to Ukraine, would be extremely loath to give up its nuclear weapons and status as a military superpower, especially considering its long border with China and its problematic relations with its Asian neighbor.
-The awful logic of nuclear deterrence, which many credit for having kept the peace during the Cold War between East and West, may seem equally persuasive to newly independent republics surrounded by potential aggressors.
-Perhaps Ukraine will move quickly, with U.S. assistance, to dismantle strategic weapons but will make destruction of tactical weapons a secondary priority over the next few years.
+But if the other nucleararmed former Soviet republics maintain their forces, Ukraine might be tempted not to disarm or to slow down the tempo towards disarmament.
+Yet Russia will be hesitant to give up its nuclear weapons and status as a military superpower, especially considering its long border with China.
+The logic of nuclear deterrence, which many credit for having kept the peace during the Cold War between East and West, may seem equally persuasive to newly independent republics surrounded by potential aggressors.

 Similar dilemmas could surround the conventional aspects of military security in the new Europe.
-The Warsaw Pact which negotiated the CFE treaty no longer exists, but western CSCE states insist on the continuing validity of the agreement, even though the central Soviet government is for all practical purposes-and soon, perhaps, officially-defunct.
+The Warsaw Pact which negotiated the CFE treaty no longer exists, but Western CSCE states insist on the continuing validity of the agreement, even though the central Soviet government is defunct.
 But Ukraine, which has pledged adherence to the treaty's provision's on reductions in forces, will have to work out with its neighbors how to divide these cuts.

-This could complicate Ukraine's stated intention of creating its own military force; Ukrainian leaders originally spoke of an army of up to 450,000-which, while a significant drop from the current levels of Soviet forces in the republic, nevertheless evoked expressions of alarm from frightened western states, and Ukrainian projections on the size of their army have recently dropped substantially.
+This could complicate Ukraine's stated intention of creating its own military force; Ukrainian leaders originally spoke of an army of up to 450,000 -- which, while a significant drop from the current levels of Soviet forces in the republic, nevertheless evoked expressions of alarm from some Western states, and Ukrainian projections on the size of their army have recently dropped substantially.

-Security arrangements that dispel American and European concerns about nuclear proliferation, yet satisfy newly independent republics seeking insurance policies in a tough neighborhood will take top priority on the agenda of western states.
-Much good will on all sides will be needed in upcoming negotiations, considering that the prospects for recreating a unified military command of forces from all former Soviet republics are questionable.
+Security arrangements that address anxieties about nuclear proliferation, yet meet the security concerns of newly independent republics will be a top priority.
+Much good will on all sides will be needed in upcoming negotiations, considering that the prospects for recreating a unified military command of forces from all former Soviet republics are unclear.